ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 - Join the `#modhelp` and `#modreqs` on in-game chat and join in the conversation (or just follow along).
 - If you have the time and dedication, make a [Modding Queue](/community/forums/60) and have people start coming to you with requests.

-## Join some user-run projects and contribute to making them happen (or try to make them better if they're active)
+## Help/join user-run community projects related to osu!

 osu! has a thriving community of technical and competitive people.
-They range from tinkerers, to seasoned rhythm game veterans.
+They range from hobbyist tinkers, to seasoned rhythm game veterans.
 There's a lot of proposals and projects being made exclusively for osu! and you can help them, or drive the future of osu! with your own creation!

 Here's a few things you can do to help: